 Paying Yourself and Owner Draws

 Most of you pay yourself and you should.
 Let’s say you take a weekly draw of $500 or a monthly draw of $1,000 from your business.
 This is an owner draw.
 This is you, paying yourself and that’s exactly what this is meant to be.
-I would like to note that if you’re an S corporation, though, it’s important, you understand that in order to be an S corporation and be IRS compliant, you must be on payroll through your company and your Owner Distribution.
+I would like to note that if you’re an S corporation, though, it’s important, you understand that in order to be an S corporation and be IRS compliant, you must be on the payroll through your company and your Owner Distribution.
 S Corporations have to be less than your total equity in the company.
 I know it’s a lot of accounting jargon.
-Luckily for you, you can head to my Business Structure Bootcamp, where I dive into all of this and help you sort all this out so you have a full understanding.
+Luckily for you, you can head to my FREE Business Structure Masterclass for Photographers where I dive into all of this and help you sort all this out so you have a full understanding.

 Do Personal Meals Count as an Owner Draw?